Christiane Kubrick: Life and career

 Nearly thirty years later, in Eyes Wide Shut (1999), Christiane's vivid paintings adorn nearly every wall of the characters Dr. and Mrs. Harford's (Tom Cruise and Nicole Kidman) Manhattan apartment and a few paintings by her daughter, Katharina, also are shown.
 More of Christiane's paintings are featured in the billiard room and the upstairs bathroom of the Manhattan mansion of the character Ziegler (Sydney Pollack).

 In March 2001, Christiane traveled to the Vatican in Rome to screen a newly remastered version of her late husband's film 2001: A Space Odyssey (1968).
 The film was shown at the Vatican on the evening of Thursday 1 March under the aegis of the Pontifical Council for Social Communications.
 In 1996, that council listed the Kubrick film among the most important films of the twentieth century.
 The screening at the Vatican in 2001 was also attended by Archbishop John Foley, who then was the president of the Pontifical Council for Social Communications.

 Christiane's brother, Jan Harlan, was the executive producer for all of Stanley Kubrick's films from Barry Lyndon (1975) onward.
-Following Kubrick's death in 1999, he became the director of the documentary Stanley Kubrick: A Life in Pictures, in which Christiane took full part.
+Following Kubrick's death in 1999, he became the director of the documentary Stanley Kubrick: A Life in Pictures, in which Christiane took full part, appearing for the interview with her paintings.
 Although the project was never realized, Stanley Kubrick had considered making a film about their uncle, Veit Harlan, the German filmmaker who made the antisemitic Jud Süß (1940).
 The two siblings are very active in preservation, exhibit production, and publishing related to Stanley Kubrick's life and work, including the Taschen mega-book The Stanley Kubrick Archives and the touring major museum exhibit.

 As of 2018, Kubrick continues to live in England, where she and her daughter, Katharina, hold regular painting courses at their home, Childwickbury Manor, in Hertfordshire.